TanLocc/devOps_microservices_loclpt/README.md

     -  After run `./make_prediction.sh` to make prediction, see output like content of docker_out.txt
 3. Run in Kubernetes:  `./run_kubernetes.sh`
     - `./run_kubernetes.sh` to implement microservice as container in pod on kubernetes
+    -  After waitting few minute, then run `kubectl get pod`
-    - Waitting few minute, After run `./make_prediction.sh` to make prediction, see output like content of kubernetes_out.txt
+    -  finally, run `./make_prediction.sh` to make prediction, see output like content of kubernetes_out.txt